oracle-samples/oracle-timesten-samples/quickstart/sample_code/jdbc/README.md

 ### Passwords for the modern samples

-The six modern demos accept `-p` for a quick local run.
+The modern demos accept `-p` for a quick local run.
 To avoid placing a password in the command line or shell history, set `TT_PASSWORD` and omit `-p` instead: